howdopointerswork/Project-2312/README.md

         give as options, we can change our "theme" later(give as 2-3 options)

 {pls ask me(Alex) if you need help with all this}
-- [ ] Requirement Gathering

 - [x] make a use-case diagram for a system a nice tutorial if you are lost https://www.youtube.com/watch?v=4emxjxonNRI

 - [ ] make a short report on data "requirements", to make it you should do the following

     - [ ] Document Use Cases:
     document the various use cases and scenarios in which the system will be used,

     - [ ] Gather Requirements: {I would help you with that}
     copy them for existing documentation for the system if there is no ware to take it from just make a list of what "system does" and "system provides"

     example: we have a online bookstore system, so our 'system will let users to browse avaliable books' <-- this is one of the requirements 'system will provide ability to add new books' ...

    - [ ] Entity-Relationship Diagram

    - [ ] Identify Entities and Attributes
     look though the requirements you wrote down to Identify the `Entities` (objects or consepts) and than see what this Entities `Attributes` (properties) they have

     example: we have an e-commerce system, so our Entities would can be: "Customers", "Products", "Orders" ... and this Entities will have Attributes like:
         "Customers" will have "name", "birth" ...
         "Orders" will  have "dates" ...

    - [ ] Define Relationships
     determine relationships between different `Entities`
     meaning you need to describe how entities connect or interact with each other

     example: let's say we have e-commerce again customer may "have" an order, the "have" here is a relationship

    {I will add aditional stuff to your report, so this is what I want from you}

 ==dbms==
 - [ ] Conceptual Design-Based